 Since driftwood and rocks shift often, you may have to walk around a little bit to find a good place for a view or to access the beach.
 Huge logs are scattered around and form walls in many places closer to the tree line, which can be a barrier to accessing the beach.
 If you stay up in the forested area and walk much further than the picnic area, the logs and trees become closer together and difficult to cross without climbing, jumping, or stepping over them; there is not a clearly defined trail.

 The beach at Rialto is primarily deep, loose cobblestone, with some places of small-stone sand.
+The sand beach area is wider at low tide.
 The footing can be unsteady and you can expect to occasionally sink or shift as you walk.
 It is mostly level, though there may be some places where you will need to cross an embankment of stones.

 From the parking area, it is a one mile walk to Ellen Creek.
 In the rainy months, Ellen Creek swells to rushing size; in the summer it is a trickling flow.
 To cross the creek you either have to walk across it, which is easiest at low tide but you will still get your feet wet, or go higher up the beach and cross on a log.
+Sometimes the creek is such a trickle that it runs below the sand and there is no crossing.
 From Ellen Creek it is one mile to Hole-in-the-Wall.
 At low tide you can walk around the arch and explore tide pools.
 It is rocky and can be slick.
 There is an overland trail here as well which provides an overlook, but I have not been on that section yet.

 At high tide it can be very difficult to walk along the beach.
 There are many places where the tide and the logs can trap you, and the only way around is to climb over or along the logs.
 The waves here are very sneaky and will frequently wash higher on the beach than you might expect.
 But there are many places where you can still watch the waves from a safe distance – which I highly recommend.
 The shape of the coastline at Rialto produces some powerful and dramatic waves.
 You can check the tides here.